Pijano97/snake-game/README.md

 ## Game is not final.

-This is trial version of game.\
+This is test version of game.\
-Need to fix some bugs.
+Some bugs should be fixed

 ## Available Scripts